beamandrew/medical-data/README.md

 ***

 __Learning Low-Dimensional Representations of Medical Concept__
 Low-dimensional embeddings of medical concepts constructed using claims data.
+Note that this paper utilizes data from _Building the graph of medicine from millions of clinical narratives_
 Paper: http://cs.nyu.edu/~dsontag/papers/ChoiChiuSontag_AMIA_CRI16.pdf
 Data: https://github.com/clinicalml/embeddings